I’m becoming increasingly worried about my mother’s retirement. And I, her only child, am not getting any younger, either.

 It is not unusual for African Americans to help relatives in retirement, siblings with their kids, and even friends when times are hard.
 In fact, this is so common that people joke about it.

 The Great Recession set back many African Americans due to lost jobs, lost homes, and having to help out relatives who experienced financial setbacks themselves.
-In fact, according to a 2012 Washington Post-Kaiser poll, 49 percent of African-American women found themselves in the position of helping out elderly relatives during the Great Recession.
+In fact, 49 percent of African-American women found themselves in the position of helping out elderly relatives during the Great Recession, according to a 2012 Washington Post-Kaiser poll.

 I thought I was kind of the odd one out in my concerns about my mother’s future until I spoke to a millennial friend of mine who expressed similar worries.
 Though we are both only children, there is one difference in our very similar stories: She’s Caucasian.

 Her father lost his job during the Recession.
 He was an engineer, if I remember correctly, and has struggled with the change in circumstance since then.

 Struggling to Find Work?
 Get Help With Your Job Hunt >>

 The burden of family finances has landed on her mother’s shoulders in a way that she hadn’t anticipated.
 There is now a constant tug and pull caused by this huge change.
 My friend has made the choice to live abroad for a while because she is aware that later on, she might not have that option, since she will have to help her parents as they age.

 I fear that this issue is a lot more widespread than we would like to admit.
 In recent months I’ve seen posts about how Generation X is struggling to handle their finances, take care of their families, and at the same time help out their parents.